Rental system

 • Some buildings have thin walls

-Best for: Single expats, young professionals, anyone arriving for a 1–2 year contract who wants convenience over space.
+Best for: Single foreign residents, young professionals, anyone arriving for a 1 to 2 year contract who wants convenience over space.

 Villa (빌라)

 What it is: A low-rise residential building, typically 4–5 floors, with individual units.
-The word "villa" in Korean has no luxury connotation — it just means a multi-family walk-up building that isn't a large apartment complex.
+The word "villa" in Korean has no luxury connotation.
+It simply means a multi-family walk-up building that isn't a large apartment complex.

 Typical layout: 1–3 bedrooms.
 More living space than an officetel for the same price.
 Full kitchen, separate rooms.